platformsh/platformsh-docs/toolstacks/drupal/redis.rst

 Variables
 ^^^^^^^^^

-The advantage to using :term:`environment variables` is that these won't be used on your local build using Platform CLI where you might not have Redis installed.
+The advantage of using :term:`environment variables` is that these won't be used in your local build where you might not have Redis installed.

-Add the following :term:`environment variables` on Platform UI.
+Add the following :term:`environment variables` using the Platform UI.

 ``drupal:cache_backends``